maelle/simplymaelle/content/post/2023-01-12-git-github-casual/index.md

 Why are you doing this anyway? :sweat_smile: Good reads are the ["Big picture" section of happygitwithr](https://happygitwithr.com/big-picture.html) (by Jenny Bryan and collaborators) and the [Openscapes GitHub illustrated series](https://www.openscapes.org/blog/2022/05/27/github-illustrated-series/) by Allison Horst and Julie Lowndes.

+## Decide whether to use GitHub Desktop

+After I first shared my post on Mastodon, several people ([Robert M Flight](https://mastodon.social/@rmflight/109676738327559708), [Steven P Sanderson](https://mastodon.social/@stevensanderson@mstdn.social/109677107513778953), [Jim Gardner](https://mastodon.social/@jimgar@fosstodon.org/109678458557655706), [Francisco Rodriguez-Sanchez](https://mastodon.social/@frod_san@ecoevo.social/109677386173703866)) recommended using [GitHub Desktop](https://docs.github.com/en/desktop).
+Its nice interface would, as far as I understand, replace usethis.
+It'd mean you have R open somewhere, do your thing there, and regularly you do the git/GitHub stuff in the GitHub Desktop interface (setting up a GitHub repository, commits, pushes).

 ## Check your R/GitHub situation

+Skip if you use GitHub Desktop (and have installed git!). :wink:

 In this I assume you have R and RStudio IDE installed.
 One problem at a time. :smile_cat: